-Paul Gertner is the chair of the Harbor Ring Committee.
+Paul Gertner is the founding chair of the Harbor Ring Committee.
 He is a member of the Advisory Council of Transportation Alternatives and has a Master of Regional Planning degree from Cornell.
 He is a native Brooklynite, a lifelong urban cyclist, the President of Starborn Industries of Edison NJ, and a longtime supporter of many cultural and environmental causes.
 He looks forward to when you can join him, on foot or bicycle, on the bridge.

 Daelin Fischman is co-chair of the Harbor Ring.
 He is a software engineer with a passion for street mobility.
 He’s from the Staten Island side of the Verrazzano Bridge but currently resides in Brooklyn.
 His past bicycle advocacy experience is with Transportation Alternatives.
 You can find him staring forlornly at Brooklyn from Fort Wadsworth.

 Sophia Zhou is co-chair of the Harbor Ring.
 She is a native New Yorker from South Brooklyn and believes the streets belong to the people.
 With a degree in economics and interest in urban studies, she knows public access to the Verrazzano is not only feasible, but rightfully ours.
 As Jane Jacobs once said, “Cities have the capability of providing something for everybody, only because, and only when, they are created by everybody.”